t-hasic/scraping_evaluation/README.md

-# scraping_evaluation

-Evaluation of various (LLM based) web scrapers
+# Scraping Evaluation of LLM Based Web Scrapers

 Compares the token usage and cost metrics across various models of different scrapers.